Reach Code Exploration

 What is a Reach Code?

 A reach code is a law adopted by a local government that creates higher building energy performance standards than those in the State code.
 Typically, reach codes apply to residential or commercial new construction and sometimes to major renovations or additions.
 Reach codes can target energy efficiency, energy storage, solar, electric vehicle (EV) readiness, or fuel sources.
 For example, they could require that buildings perform a certain amount higher than the State energy efficiency requirements (but not dictate a specific path) or they could mandate specific measures like EV readiness in new multifamily construction.
-There are many options for a reach code other than comprehensive electrification requirements.
+There are many options for a reach code.

 The requirements for a reach code are that they: